-5 To ensure that the full geometry is visible, click the Zoom Extents button.
+5 To ensure that the full geometry is visible, click the Zoom Extents button on the Main toolbar.

 Now move on to the two cylinders.
 To create these 3D objects on a 2D screen, work in a 2D work plane.
 The method to follow in creating the cylinders is simple: draw two circles in 2D and then extrude them in the z direction to form 3D objects.